 Special accounting rule.
-You can treat the value of taxable noncash benefits as paid on a pay period, quarterly, semiannually, annually, or on another basis, provided that the benefits are treated as paid no less frequently than annually.
+You can treat the value of taxable noncash benefits as paid on a pay period, guarter, semiannual, annual, or other basis, provided that the benefits are treated as paid no less frequently than annually.
 You can treat the value of taxable noncash fringe benefits provided during the last 2 months of the calendar year, or any shorter period within the last 2 months, as paid in the next year.
-Thus, the value of taxable noncash benefits actually provided in the last 2 months of 2016 could be treated as provided in 2017 together with the value of benefits provided in the first 10 months of 2017.
+Thus, the value of taxable noncash benefits actually provided in the last 2 months of 2017 could be treated as provided in 2018 together with the value of benefits provided in the first 10 months of 2018.
 This doesn't mean that all benefits treated as paid during the last 2 months of a calendar year can be deferred until the next year.
 Only the value of benefits actually provided during the last 2 months of the calendar year can be treated as paid in the next calendar year.